 - Increased risk of suicide and self-harm

-- Compulsive sexual behaviors leading to sexually transmitted infection and disease
+- Compulsive sexual behaviors lead to sexually transmitted infections and disease

 - Sexual abuse of others